simplicitesoftware/docs/content/CTG_50_docs/CTG_40_ui/LSN_70_wcag/wcag.md

 ### Shortcuts

-Shortcuts can define more keys access.
+Shortcuts can define more access-keys.

 Some designer access:
 - `ALT-I` : XML import page